 Qualified prospective program students will receive information for the invitation-only registration process.
 Students will complete a timed writing exam, pay any outstanding fees (application and registration fee), and complete enrollment paperwork online with an enrollment counselor.

-Some programs, including this one, begin as soon as enough students enroll to form a cohort.
+Some accelerated degree programs, including this one, begin as soon as enough students enroll to form a cohort.
 The students form a cohort and complete the program as a group.
 Students in cohorts need only register once for the duration of the program.